-I would like to know if a child was interested in purchasing her parents’ home which are alive and move into the home with them could they do that without any problems?
+I would like to know if a child was interested in purchasing her parents’ home (parents are alive) and move into the home with them, could they do that without any problems?

 Legally, that would be fine.
 Anyone can buy any property and choose who will live there.
 Practically, however, it raises a number of issues, which could become problems if not addressed.
 These include the following:

 - Is it contemplated that the child will pay full market price for the house or something less?
-If less, will this be fair to the parents and, especially, to other siblings, if any?
+If less, will this be fair to the parents and, especially, to the other siblings, if there are any?